pfink/openhab2-flicbutton/README.md

 ## Update FlicButton Binding to the newest version

 1. Delete the old version's .jar file from the addons directory
-1. Download the newest release and put the new .jar file to the addons directory
+1. Download the newest [release](https://github.com/pfink/openhab2-flicbutton/releases) and put the new .jar file to the addons directory
+1. If there are upgrade instructions for this specific release within the release notes, please follow them.
 1. Restart openHAB

 ## License